 Modern Warfare brings back the tense campaign mode, which still delights even if it doesn't surprise on repeat plays, plus the seminal boots-on-the-ground multiplayer action serves as a welcome respite from the futuristic shenanigans of Infinite Warfare.
 This remaster comes bundled with Infinite Warfare's deluxe editions and was just released as a standalone game for PS4, with a standalone Xbox One version to follow.

-Grand Theft Auto V (PS4, Xbox One)
+Grand Theft Auto V (PS4/XB1)

-The Xbox One and PS4 versions amplify the open-world classic with greatly improved visuals, and make the violence more visceral and disturbing via the addition of an optional first-person perspective.
+The Xbox One and PS4 versions amplify the open-world classic with greatly improved visuals, and make the whole experience more engaging via the addition of an optional first-person perspective.
 Even the radio stations add another 100+ songs to the mix.
 That's all just icing atop a spectacular core experience, but it makes the game well worth playing through again.

 The Last of Us Remastered (PS4)